 - $20,000 for property damage

 Yes.
-An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether the person had previous DUIs within the last seven (7) years:
+An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether you had previous DUIs within the last seven (7) years:

 - A first-time DUI carries a 185-day driver’s license suspension.